For Jeffrey Jerome Cohen

 Autoimmunity

-H.C. for Life, That is to Say...] on the side of life[66].
+Autoimmunity, in the last ten years or so of Derrida’s writing, joined the long list of quasi-transcendental terms that Derrida introduced, beginning with trace, archi-writing, différance, dissemination, undecidable, aporia and so on.
+As Bennington says this term “attempts, perhaps more clearly than some of the others, to capture a ceratin undecidability of life and death (including the ‘life’ and ‘death’ of institutions) but to do so [as Derrida puts it in H.C. for Life, That is to Say...] on the side of life”[66].
 Deconstruction if there is such a thing, is as Derrida often says, essentially, on the side of life and an affirmation of life, of learning how to live (and how to teach) finally.
 The work of deconstruction itself takes place “in the interests of a life that would be ‘worthy of the name’ [like the event], which is a life that involves death in itself as part of its affirmation”[67].

-sovereignty”.
+The life of the humanities, of medieval studies, of the university, affirms itself as life just by affirming its exposure to the absolutely unpredictable event, the chance of life, just as it always might end life at any instant.
+Only then would the life of the humanities have any future, a future that comes from no horizon of expectation.
+As Bennington reminds us, Derrida increasingly “related this thought to his call for an unconditionality without sovereignty”.
 Sovereignty is just the attempt at immunity that would be a kind of death through foreclosure of any possibility of event: being after the end or in the post-catastrophe is to embrace this living death of politico-institutional paralysis.
 If we are after the end, then nothing can happen.
 This is what Derrida calls on occasion the worst, where nothing happens, where there can be no trace beyond its fatal eradication.
 On the other hand, the unconditionality of the university without condition, the á venir, involves absolute “exposure to the unexpected event as a condition of anything like life”[68].
 This is the only chance of the institutions of medieval studies and the humanities, or of the university’s living on.

 Dignity

-[69].
+Geoffrey Bennington has recently added “dignity” to the long list of quasi-transcendentals in Derrida’s writing, seeing it as a watchword for the last fifteen years of Derrida’s work, in the context of valuing the dignity of what we do[69].
 Just like the demi-deuil or half-mourning Derrida often spoke of, Bennington talks about a demi-dignity, or half-dignity, which would be unconditional, less than sovereign, an unconditional sovereign to-come.
 This unconditional dignity lines up with the out-of-jointness of time in the “Exordium” to Specters of Marx and is axiomatic for the very possibility, the very chance or life of deconstruction.
 By exposing itself—like trace or différance—to something outside itself, dignity is an undeconstructable.
 It mirrors the structural endlessness of deconstruction itself in that it can never be achieved, nor is it ever finished.
 Dignity is, Bennington tells us, an infinite task and an ongoing responsibility.

-responsibility, beyond all living present, within that which disjoins the living present, before the ghosts of those who are not yet born or who are already dead, be they victims of wars, political or other kinds of violence, nationalist, racist, colonialist, sexist, or other kinds of exterminations, victims of the oppressions of capitalist imperialism or any of the forms of totalitarianism”[70].
+Derrida says in the “Exordium”: “No justice ... seems possible or thinkable without the principle of some responsibility, beyond all living present, within that which disjoins the living present, before the ghosts of those who are not yet born or who are already dead, be they victims of wars, political or other kinds of violence, nationalist, racist, colonialist, sexist, or other kinds of exterminations, victims of the oppressions of capitalist imperialism or any of the forms of totalitarianism”[70].
 In the face of this depressing list, Derrida’s reparative gesture is to affirm the chance of life as he faces exposure to the unpredictable event: “Even if the future is its provenance, it must be like any provenance, absolutely and irreversibly past.
 “Experience” of the past as to come, the one and the other absolutely absolute, beyond all modification of any present whatever.
 If it is possible and if one must take it seriously, the possibility of the question, which is perhaps no longer a question and which we are calling here justice, must carry beyond present life, life as my life or our life”[71].
 The university as a locus of dissensus (as Bill Readings and J. Hillis Miller have both argued for[72]), the humanities without condition, a medieval studies without condition will certainly never be achieved (“it takes place, it seeks its place wherever this unconditionality can take shape”[73]), but we must affirm their possibility here and now, in this moment of fragile institutionality, today.

 In the end, then, after all I have said, some professions of faith: there can be no deconstruction without dignity, no dignity without deconstruction.
 And there can be no humanities without dignity, and more importantly, no dignity without the humanities.
-So, “take your time but be quick about it, because you do not know what awaits you”
+So, “take your time but be quick about it, because you do not know what awaits you”[74].

 -------------------